MCHPR/MCHPRS/README.md

 ### Plot thread

 The plot thread handles most of the logic for the server.
 The plot thread is where the real magic happens.
 Player movement, player rotation, WorldEdit, command handling, world-saving/loading, etc. are all handled by this thread.
-If this thread crashes somehow, the player will be sent back to the server thread to be moved to another plot*.
+If this thread crashes somehow, the player will be sent back to the server thread to be moved to another plot.

-\* Not yet implemented.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)